SteveMiller7/Decorating-estimator/README.md

 - Run the code through PEP8online.com to ensure the format is ok.
 All code was adjusted and retested until passed.
 - Tested the Heroku terminal once deployed and tested in the gitpod terminal throughout development.
 - I have manually tested it on iPhone, macbook and iPad.

+### Bugs

+One bug in particular was my customer name input allowing an empty value to pass.
+I ended up using a while loop with length function to check that it was higher then 0 so I knew it wasnt empty before continuting to the next function.

+There are no remaining bugs

+### Validation Testing

+PEP8online.com used to check code and make the relevant changes.
+No errors found on final check.

+## Deployment

+The development was deployed using Heroku.

+The steps taken to deploy were
+ - Create a new app in Heroku
+ - Add config vars
+ - Add buildpacks for Python and Nodejs
+ - Link my Github respitory to Heroku
+ - Deploy manually on Heroku